 Advocacy and Aid

-Students also have the power to affect change in the world right now.
+Students also have the power to effect change in the world right now.
 Activism includes letter-writing campaigns to politicians, lobbying corporations to change policies, and participating in local parades and events.
-Students may also find a cause they want to support, like volunteering at a homeless shelter or food bank, or raising funds for charitable organizations.
+Students may also support a cause in other ways—volunteering at a homeless shelter or food bank or raising funds for charitable organizations, for example.

 The Southern Poverty Law Center has many additional ideas for social media projects across all subject areas.

 Of all the meaningful experiences that we can provide students, those related to social justice might be the most important.
-For all of the facts, concepts, and skills that we teach, it's all for nothing if students are unable to use that knowledge in ways that improve the world around us.
+All the facts, concepts, and skills we teach are for nothing if students are unable to use that knowledge in ways that improve the world around us.